IrisShaders/Iris/docs/changelogs/1.2.5/full.md

 - Added some basic compatibility for Litematica (coderbot)
 - Fixed rendering issues with Light Overlay (coderbot)
 - Commands have been removed due to issues with the Fabric Maven (IMS)
+- Use floats for midTexCoord in terrain XHFP (Pepper)

 ## Newly-compatible shader packs